But that’s not what he finds when he looks outside.

 “No. We issued a BOLO for him, and he’s still considered a person of interest.
 We contacted his employer, the Sports Channel store, in Fairfield.
 They said he took a week’s vacation and is supposed to return to work on Monday.
 His sister claims he returned to Walnut Creek.
 I contacted Brian Jackson, our contact at the Walnut Creek Police Department.
 They’ve issued a BOLO for him as well.”

 “I took Adam to the Rios house today to retrieve a special scale that he needs to track his weight, BMI, muscle mass, and other measurements for wrestling.
 He’s on the Lincoln High wrestling team.
-Anyway, there’s no way Ted Loaming can get in the Rios house.
+Anyway, there’s no way Ted Loaming can get into the Rios house.
 With Adam Rios’ approval, we’d changed all of the locks and the alarm code, and hardened access through the garage door.
 There was no sign of any further attempt to break into the house.
 The Rios’ next-door neighbor is home most of the time, and she’s like the local Neighborhood Watch all by herself.
 If anyone shows up, she’d most likely see or hear them and will call the Walnut Creek police and my office as well.”

 “The boy, Adam, is he in foster care?”